E-Trojans: Ransomware, Tracking, DoS, and Data Leaks on Battery-powered Embedded Systems: Implementation

-\textbf{SCV: Spoof Cell Voltage}.
-SCV spoofs voltage measurements of battery cells.
-We rewrite the BCTRL main loop to ignore BMON's voltage measurements and only read the spoofed values we inject in register \texttt{X}.
-SCV delivers these values to the BTS, displaying them to the user via the Mi Home UI.
-By faking voltage measurements, SCV allows \aubra\ to hide the real battery voltage of a spoofed cell from users who want to check the battery status via Mi Home.
+\item[C10:] \emph{Spoof Cell Voltage (SCV)}.
+SCV spoofs voltage measurements of battery cells to Mi Home to add stealthiness to an attack.
+It rewrites the BCTRL main loop to ignore the actual measurements from the BMON and reports arbitrary spoofed values.
+SCV sends these values to the BTS, which in turn sends them to Mi Home, which displays them to the user.
+By faking voltage, SCV allows \aubra\ to hide the real voltage from the user while keeping undervolting the battery cells under the hood.

+\item[C11:] \emph{Alter Brake Settings (ABS)}.
+ABS alters brake-related settings managed by the BCTRL.
+It rewrites the default values for the brake lever pull (liner response between pull and braking force), brake phase current (regulates braking force), regenerative braking activation, and current raising coefficient (braking force in relation to speed).
+ABS can modify brake values in real-time depending on the context (e.g., downhill or crossing a road), maximizing the chances of injuring the user.